 The health information involving minors will be treated like any other health information, except for the following special rules as provided by West Virginia law:

 Federal law makes provision for your health information to be released to an appropriate health oversight agency, public health authority or attorney, provided that a work force member or business associate believes in good faith that we have engaged in unlawful conduct or have otherwise violated professional or clinical standards and are potentially endangering one or more patients, workers or the public.

-All other uses and disclosures of your health information will be made only with your written authorization.
-You may revoke your authorization at any time by writing down your revocation and sending it to:Cabell Huntington Hospital, Inc.
+Except as otherwise authorized by law, all other uses and disclosures of your health information, including uses and disclosures not described in this Notice, will be made only with your written authorization.
+You may revoke your authorization at any time by sending a written notice of revocation to:Cabell Huntington Hospital, Inc.